zcash-hackworks/zbxcat/README.md

 ### Buyer:

-To examine trade, buyer imports it
+To examine trade, buyer imports it.
-.

 `xcat importttrade <hexstring> testtrade`

 If it looks ok, inform seller to proceed.